RaimondiD/LBF_ADABF_experiment/README.md

 - (Ada-BF and disjoint Ada-BF only) `--num_group_min` and `--num_group_max` give the range of number of groups to divide (range of *g*
 )
 - (Ada-BF and disjoint Ada-BF only)`--c_min` and `--c_max` provide the range of *c* where *c=m_j/m_{j+1}*
+- `--save_path` : specifies a path where the results of filter are saved.
+If there is already a file then the results are append at it.

 ## Results